bird-grid2/freemarket_sample_71c/README.md

 - belongs_to :user
 - has_one :order
 - belongs_to :category
-- has_many :images dependent: :destroy
+- has_many :item_images dependent: :destroy
 - has_many :comments dependent: :destroy
 - has_many :likes dependent: :destroy
 - belongs_to_active_hash :condition